University of New England (United States): Biddeford Campus

 The Biddeford Campus covers 580 acre, with 0.75 mi of ocean frontage where the Saco River flows into the Atlantic Ocean.
-The 26 buildings on the campus include the Harold Alfond Center for Health Sciences, the Pickus Center for Biomedical Research, and the Marine Science Center.
+The 38 buildings on the campus include the Alfond Center for Arts and Sciences, the Pickus Center for Biomedical Research, and the Marine Science Center.

-The Harold Alfond Center for Health Sciences houses Maine's only medical school: The University of New England College of Osteopathic Medicine.

 UNE's Biddeford Campus is also home to the George and Barbara Bush Center, which houses material chronicling the Bush legacy in Maine, including memorabilia on loan from the George H.W.
 Bush Presidential Library at Texas A & M University.
 The Center includes a replica of the Oval Office during Bush's term in the White House and a statue of the former president.
-Each year, UNE hosts an annual lecture at its Biddeford Campus that is often attended by the former president and his family.
+Each year, UNE hosts an annual lecture at its Biddeford Campus that was often attended by the former president and his family.
 In September 2017, former U.S. Senate Majority Leader George Mitchell visited UNE's Biddeford Campus to deliver the Bush Lecture.

 The UNE Biddeford Campus also includes the Harold Alfond Forum, which offers 105,000 square-feet (9,800 m2) of athletic and learning space, including: an NHL-size ice hockey rink with 900 seats, a basketball court with 1,200 seats, classrooms, a fitness center, and multi-purpose indoor practice courts that are also used for performances and lectures.
 A $10 million gift from the Harold Alfond Foundation facilitated the building's construction and the development of associated programming.

-UNE also owns Ram Island, off the coast of the Biddeford Campus, which serves as a field station for student and faculty researchers.
+UNE also owns Ram Island, off the coast of the Biddeford Campus, which was gifted to the university by Arthur P. Girard, a 2024 UNE honorary degree recipient and namesake of the Girard Marine Science Center in Biddeford and Girard Innovation Hall on UNE’s Portland campus.
+The island serves as a research station and living laboratory for marine science education, supporting field courses, faculty research programs, and coastal ecosystem monitoring in Saco Bay.